Kingi Te Ahoaho Tahiwi

 Kingi Te Ahoaho Tahiwi OBE (1883–1948) was a notable New Zealand teacher, interpreter, translator, rugby official and musician.

 Personal life

 Tahiwi was born in Ōtaki, New Zealand, in 1883.
 He was of Māori descent and affiliated to the Ngāti Raukawa, Ngāti Whakaue and Te Arawa iwi.
-His father was Rawiri Rota Tahiwi of Ngati Ruakawa and he was related to the Ngati Whakaue section of Te Arawa through his maternal line.
+His father was Rawiri Rota Tahiwi of Ngāti Ruakawa and he was related to the Ngati Whakaue section of Te Arawa through his maternal line.
 Pirimi Pererika Tahiwi was one of his younger brothers.
-He was educated at Otaki and Te Aute college, where he later became an assistant master.
+He was educated at Ōtaki and Te Aute college, where he later became an assistant master.